morfeojs/morfeo/packages/core/README.md

 import '@morfeo/core';
 import { defaultTheme } from './theme';

-// you can use your theme to direcly obtain the type type MyComponents = typeof defaultTheme.components;
+// you can use your theme to directly obtain the type type MyComponents = typeof defaultTheme.components;

 declare module '@morfeo/core' {